BradGaddis/FortiBody/README.md

       * Use fitness watches to track HR

 * In the UI, there will also be a page available for looking at studies for the more curious-minded.

+### CURRENT TARGET
+    * simply get the app to have three exercises that can track 1RM